 Please complete, sign and return the Request for Refund of Permit Fees form.
 (Please note that the $25.00 application fee is nonrefundable.)
 This form is also used to cancel or void a permit.

 Minimum Building Valuation Guidelines

 The Inspection Division of the Rochester Building Safety Department administers the Minnesota State Building Code by performing the inspections required by the appropriate sections of Chapter 1300.

 Required inspections are typically identified on the permit card, but additional or other inspections may be required to verify code compliance.
 If you have questions about whether an inspection is required before proceeding, please call the Building Safety Department for clarification.

-Inspection requests are accepted by phone from 8:00 AM to 4:30 PM daily by Building Safety staff by calling (507) 328-2600.
+Inspection requests may be scheduled on line through Citizen Access or are accepted by phone from 8:00 AM to 4:30 PM daily by Building Safety staff by calling (507) 328-2600.
 Requests must be made one day prior to the inspection.
 Please have your permit number available when calling and requesting inspections to expedite the process.

 Inspection Scheduling Policy for Commercial Building Projects:

 Typically the below schedule is followed, but Contractors may request either AM or PM inspections when calling.
 A contact name and number is required when making the inspection.